KasparEtter/ef1p/pages/index/index.md

 It would also have the desirable side effect of allowing me to post new content more often.
 For now, I'm willing to sacrifice both in favor of making my content as useful as possible, but my view on this might change in the future.

-### How often do you intend to publish articles?
-{:data-toc-text="Article frequency"}

-My primary goal is to do justice to the chosen topics.
-The topics I'm interested in are usually quite involved.
-I intend to publish between two and four articles a year.
-In order to achieve this, I will likely alternate between large and small topics in the future.

 ### Have you considered creating videos about your content?